-Mr. Angoff’s career as an insurance regulator includes six years as Director of the Missouri Department of Insurance.
-There he became one of the first Insurance Commissioners to order a traditionally non-profit Blue Cross plan to establish a healthcare foundation with the full value of its assets when it converted to for-profit status.
-He also helped implement a health insurance Exchange for state workers, which reduced their health insurance costs by up to 45%.
+Between 1993 and 1998 Mr. Angoff served as Director of the Missouri Department of Insurance.
+There he became one of the first Insurance Commissioners to order a traditionally non-profit Blue Cross plan to establish a healthcare foundation with the full value of its assets.
+He also helped implement an Exchange for state workers, which reduced their health insurance rates by up to 45%.
 And he established a competitive bidding process for workers compensation insurers that reduced workers comp rates by 24%.
 He also oversaw and accelerated the run-off of the Transit Casualty and Mission insolvencies, two of the largest and longest-running insurer insolvencies in the nation.
-And he approved, disapproved or conditionally approved more than ten major insurance company mergers.

-Prior to coming to Missouri, Jay Angoff served as Deputy Insurance Commissioner of New Jersey and Special Assistant to the Governor for Health Insurance Policy.
-In those positions, he helped draft and implement New Jersey’s individual and small group reform laws.
+Prior to his service in Missouri, Mr. Angoff served as Deputy Insurance Commissioner of New Jersey and Special Assistant to the Governor for Health Insurance Policy.
+In those positions he helped draft and implement New Jersey’s individual and small group reform laws.

 Mr. Angoff began his career as an antitrust lawyer with the Federal Trade Commission.
-He also served as counsel to the National Insurance Consumer Organization, and as Vice-President for Strategic Planning for Quotesmith.com (now insure.com), an internet quotation service and insurance broker.
-He has written for The New York Times, The Washington Post, and The Wall Street Journal, among other publications, and has frequently appeared on MSNBC and Fox to discuss ACA-related issues.
+He also served as a staff attorney for Congress Watch, a public interest lobbying organization, as counsel to the National Insurance Consumer Organization, and as Vice-President for Strategic Planning for Quotesmith.com (now insure.com), an internet quotation service and insurance broker.
+He has written for The New York Times, The Washington Post, and The Wall Street Journal, among other publications, and has appeared on MSNBC and FOX News.
 He is the recipient of the James R. Kimmey Lifetime Achievement Award and the Rory Ellinger Award for Public Interest Litigation.